A generalization of operads based on subgraph contractions: Gr obner bases for contractads

-During the proof of \textbf{Proposition}~\ref{quadcom}, we showed that shuffle contractad $\Com^{\forget}$ has a quadratic Gr\"obner basis with respect to reverse $\grpermlex$-order.
-By \textbf{Theorem}~\ref{quadgrob}, we get an alternative proof of Koszulity of $\Com$.
+During the proof of Proposition~\ref{quadcom}, we showed that shuffle contractad $\Com^{\forget}$ has a quadratic Gr\"obner basis with respect to reverse $\grpermlex$-order.
+By Theorem~\ref{quadgrob}, we get an alternative proof of Koszulity of $\Com$.
 Another consequence is related to the Koszul dual contractad $\Lie$.

-\begin{sled} The shuffle contractad $\Lie^{\forget}$ has a quadratic Gr\"obner basis with respect to $\grpermlex$-order. \end{sled} Let us discuss the monomial basis of this contractad.
-With respect to the $\grpermlex$-order the leading terms of relations $\R^{\forget}_{\Lie}$ have the form
+\begin{cor} The shuffle contractad $\Lie^{\forget}$ has a quadratic Gr\"obner basis with respect to $\grpermlex$-order. \end{cor} Let us discuss the monomial basis of this contractad.
+With respect to the $\grpermlex$-order, the leading terms of relations $\R^{\forget}_{\Lie}$ have the form

-By direct inspection, we conclude that a tree monomial $T$ is normal if, for each subtree of form $\vcenter{\hbox{ }}$, the union $L_1 \cup L_3$ is a tube and $\min L_2 >\min L_3$.
-By \textbf{Proposition}~\ref{coset}, such monomials form the basis of $\Lie^{\forget}$.
-In Appendix~\ref{subsec:diamond}, we construct an alternative basis of this contractad.
+By direct inspection, we conclude that a tree monomial $T$ is normal if, for each subtree of the form $\vcenter{\hbox{ }}$, the union $L_1 \cup L_3$ is a tube and $\min L_2 >\min L_3$.
+By Proposition~\ref{coset}, such monomials form the basis of $\Lie^{\forget}$.
+We construct an alternative basis of this contractad in Appendix~\ref{subsec:diamond}.